PaulBratslavsky/epic-next-course-blog/05-lesson/README.md

     </form>
   );
 }
 ```

-Now let's navigate to `profile-actions.ts` and update the file with the following code.
+Now, navigate to `profile-actions.ts` and update the file with the following code.

 ```jsx
 "use server";